Inside Britain's rainforests

 Also known as Atlantic or Celtic rainforest, this special habitat is incredibly rare.
 In fact, it's thought to be more threatened than tropical rainforest.
-Its lush conditions are perfect for scarce plants, lichens and fungi, as well as a number of unusual animals.
+Its lush conditions are perfect for scarce plants, lichens and fungi, as well as remarkable birds and mammals.

 Credit: Jordan Mansfield / WTML

 The climatic conditions required to form rainforest occur over less than 1% of the planet.

 Otherwise known as Atlantic woodland, temperate rainforest is found in areas subject to the influence of the sea (places with 'high oceanicity').
 These places have high rainfall and humidity and a low annual variation in temperature.

 Rainforests in the UK are part of the Coastal Temperate Rainforest biome.
 This habitat is globally rare and some say is more threatened than tropical rainforest.
 The green areas on the map below show just how rare it is.